 21 Jan How alcohol affects your mind and body

-Many of us are missing the simple pleasure of meeting up with friends over a glass or two.
+Many of us enjoy the simple pleasure of meeting up with friends over a glass or two.
 As a fan of herbal medicine, I know that Milk Thistle helps me avoid a hangover if I’ve had a glass or two more than I should.

 But did you know that even relatively small amounts of alcohol can affect your health and take its toll on your state of mind, as well as your body?Milk Thistle